Professor: Jennifer Steinkamp

 Install this software on your Mac or PC

 A render server has been setup for DMA classes.
 This will be helpful for animation projects.
 Israel Gutierrez is the render wrangler in order to help keep the renders flowing.
 Deadline notes

-Week 0 Table Tutorial A:Unity VR Primitives WebGL publish
+Optional Week 0 Table Tutorial A:Unity VR Primitives Publish WebGL

-There is no class, please try these tutorials and install all the software required for class before we meet.
+There is no class, school has not started, please install all the software required for class before we meet and try these tutorials.

-Start Exercise A: Create a simple scene in Unity using primitives, make objects throwable, publish a webGL due Wednesday week 1.
+Start Exercise A: Create a simple scene in Unity using primitives, make throwable objects, publish a webGL to the class website, due Wednesday week 1.

 Approve image choice and start Assignment 1

 Monday 1/10 Polygon Modeling B:Unity VR Maya Animation

 Try these tutorials on your own, optional: Trim Tools pencil Polygon Modeling Mug

 Start Exercise B: Use your work in progress from assignment 1 to create a simple scene in Unity using Maya shapes with some animation, publish a webGL to the class website.
 Due Wednesday week 3.